The Classification of the Stable Marked Reduction of Genus 2 Curves in Residue Characteristic 2: Introduction

 Using the thickness bound from \cite[Prop.
-5.1.1]{G24}, we compute the thicknesses of $C_0$ and express these in terms of the thicknesses of $\bar C_0$, denoted by $\alpha, \beta, \gamma, \epsilon$ and $\delta$ as well.
+5.1.1]{G24}, we compute the thicknesses of the double points of $C_0$ and express these in terms of $\alpha, \beta, \gamma, \epsilon$ and $\delta$.
 Moreover, we use this result to distinguish between the cases (B9) and (B10), (D19) and (D20), and (D23) and (D24), which in \cite{GP24} required invoking Liu's criterion from \cite{Liucriterionarticle}.

-In summary, we prove:
+Computing $\delta$ using its definition requires an equation of the form $\eqref{IntroGenus2Equation}$.
+When working with a concrete curve defined over a field that is not algebraically closed, producing such a normalized Weierstrass equation requires explicitly determining Weierstrass points over a (ramified) extension of the base field, which is inconvenient in practice.
+Let $J_8(F)$ be the eighth Igusa invariant of $F$ as defined by Igusa in \cite{Igusa1960}.
+Define $\delta':=\frac{v(J_8(F))}{8}+2$.
+It turns out that for the purposes of the classification, one may replace $\delta$ by $\delta'$ (even though they are not always equal).